bmael/Webappli/README.md

 * Fixe a bug for Schedules in periodic import. (bmael)
 * Method into StatsPMVController to retrieves all itineraries between 2 dates with a given id. (bmael)
 * Creating all classes for JUnit test. (bmael)
+* Retrieve the displayed times for itineraries displayed by a PMV.
+(Thanatos21)